tianshiyeben/wgcloud/README_en.md

 ## **Source code use**

-1.Because wgcloud is developed with spring boot framework, it is necessary to build new Maven projects, wgcloud server and wgcloud agent respectively
+1.If you use idea (recommended), you can directly open wgcloud server and wgcloud agent.
+JDK uses 1.8

-2.Then copy the source code and POM files under the wgcloud-server and wgcloud-agent to the newly-built project wgcloud server and wgcloud agent respectively, and overwrite the corresponding directory
+2.If you use eclipse, you can import the Maven project wgcloud server and wgcloud agent.
+JDK uses 1.8

 3.Run the required SQL script (MySQL database is used in this project).
 Under the SQL folder, create the database wgcloud in MySQL database and import wgcloud.sql.